Report on Government Services 2018

 - Indigenous Data

-A total of 33.8 million individual service events were provided to non-admitted patients in public hospitals in 2014-15.
-There were 7.4 million presentations to emergency departments in 2014-15.
+A total of 32.3 million individual service events were provided to non-admitted patients in public hospitals in 2015-16.

-Public hospitals aim to alleviate or manage illness and the effects of injury and rehabilitate where necessary by providing universal access to acute, non and sub-acute care along with emergency, outpatient and community care that is:
+Public hospitals aim to alleviate or manage illness and the effects of injury by providing acute, non and sub-acute care along with emergency and outpatient care that is:

-- appropriate and responsive to the needs of individuals and communities
+- appropriate and responsive to the needs of individuals throughout their lifespan and communities

 - high quality and safe